US inflation and consumer spending cooled in December

 Consumer spending fell 0.2% from November to December and was revised lower to show a drop of 0.1% from October to November.
 Last year’s holiday sales were sluggish for many retailers, and the overall spending figures for the final two months of 2022 were the weakest in two years.

 The pullback in consumer spending will likely be welcomed by Fed officials, who are seeking to cool the economy by making lending increasingly expensive.
-Still, the decline in year-over-year inflation matches the Fed’s outlook and isn’t likely to alter expectations that the central bank will raise its key rate by a quarter-point next week.
+A slower pace of spending could boost their confidence that inflation is steadily easing.
+Still, the decline in year-over-year inflation matches the Fed’s outlook and isn’t likely to alter expectations that it will raise its key rate by a quarter-point next week.

 On a monthly basis, inflation ticked up just 0.1% from November to December for a second straight month.
 Energy prices plunged 5.1%, and the overall cost of goods also fell.